Plainville Plant Removal Services

 Post-Removal Site Restoration, Soil Amendment & Native Species Establishment

-Restoring sites after plant removal in Plainville involves soil testing through the UMass Soil and Plant Nutrient Testing Laboratory to assess pH (5.5-6.5 typical; lime to 6.5-7.0), nutrients, and organic matter.
-Amendments include compost (1-3 inches into top 6-8 inches), lime for acidity, and decompaction for glacial till soils.
-Immediate stabilization uses annual ryegrass or winter rye (germinates in 5-7 days), with permanent establishment of native species such as witch hazel, lowbush blueberry, swamp milkweed, or little bluestem, depending on site type.
+Restoration in Plainville begins with soil testing through the UMass Soil and Plant Nutrient Testing Laboratory, targeting pH 5.5-6.5 (lime to 6.5-7.0), nutrient analysis, and organic matter content (5-10%).
+Amendments include compost (1-3 inches into top 6-8 inches), lime for acidic soils, and decompaction as needed.
+Immediate stabilization uses temporary ground cover (annual ryegrass, winter rye—germinate in 5-7 days), with permanent establishment of native species such as witch hazel, lowbush blueberry, swamp milkweed, little bluestem, and bayberry, depending on site type.
 Mulching (2-3 inch depth) and erosion control blankets are used on slopes >15%.
-Maintenance spans 1-2 growing seasons, with deep watering and invasive monitoring.
-Success is measured by >80% native cover by year two and no invasive regrowth.
+Maintenance spans 1-2 growing seasons, aiming for >80% native cover by year two and no invasive regrowth.
+For tree restoration, contact:

 Stormwater Management & Erosion Control During Plant Removal Operations in Compliance with Plainville's MS4 Program